Algebraic Algorithms for Fractional Linear Matroid Parity via Non-commutative Rank: Introduction

 \subsubsection{Matrix Representation of Fractional Linear Matroid Parity via Nc-rank}

 We first reveal that the nc-rank of the matrix representation of the linear matroid parity problem is equal to twice the optimal value of the corresponding \emph{fractional linear matroid parity problem} (also known as the \emph{fractional linear matroid matching problem}).
-This problem, introduced by \citet{VandeVate1992}, is a continuous relaxation of the linear matroid parity problem formally defined as follows.
-Given lines $\ell_1, \dots, \ell_m$ as two dimensional subspaces in $\K^n$, a nonnegative vector $y \in \R^m$ is called a \emph{fractional matroid matching} if $\sum_{i=1}^m \dim(\ell_i \cap S) y_i \leq \dim S$ for any subspace $S$ in $\K^n$.
+This problem, introduced by Vande Vate~\cite{VandeVate1992} and Chang et al.~\cite{Chang2001a,Chang2001b}, is a continuous relaxation of the linear matroid parity problem formally defined as follows.\footnote{ Vande Vate~\cite{VandeVate1992} introduced the fractional matroid parity problem for general finite matroids, and subsequently, Chang et al.~\cite{Chang2001a,Chang2001b} dealt with a more general setting including matroids with infinite ground sets yet finite ranks.
+The fractional linear matroid parity problem is a special case when the matroid is the linear matroid whose ground set is all $n$-dimensional nonzero vectors over $\K$. } Given lines $\ell_1, \dots, \ell_m$ as two dimensional subspaces in $\K^n$, a nonnegative vector $y = (y_1, \dotsc, y_m) \in \R^m$ is called a \emph{fractional matroid matching} if $\sum_{i=1}^m \dim(\ell_i \cap S) y_i \leq \dim S$ for any subspace $S$ in $\K^n$.
 The set of all fractional matroid matchings is called the \emph{fractional matroid parity polytope} and it is a half-integral polytope contained in ${[0, 1]}^m$ whose integral points correspond to the feasible solutions of the linear matroid parity problem.
 The fractional matroid parity problem is to find a fractional matroid matching maximizing $|y| \coloneqq \sum_{i=1}^m y_i$.
 The dual problem is called the \emph{minimum 2-cover problem}.
-A combinatorial algorithm for finding a maximum fractional matroid matching as well as a minimum 2-cover was given by \citet{Chang2001a,Chang2001b}; see \Cref{sec:fractional-linear-matroid-parity} for detail.
+A combinatorial algorithm for finding a maximum fractional matroid matching as well as a minimum 2-cover was given by Chang et al.~\cite{Chang2001a,Chang2001b}; see \Cref{sec:fractional-linear-matroid-parity} for detail.
 We prove our claim by establishing a correspondence between dual solutions of the fractional linear matroid parity and non-commutative Edmonds' problems.